ptarmiganlabs/butler-docs/content/en/docs/concepts/failed reloads/client-managed/alert emails/_index.md

 ![Task specific alert email recipients](/img/butler-different-recipients-alert-emails-1.png "Task specific alert email recipients")

 Instructions for how to configure this feature is available [here](/docs/getting-started/setup/reload-alerts/alert-emails/#send-alerts-to-specific-people-for-some-tasks).

 Note: This feature is similar to - but independent from - the "alert emails only for some tasks" feature below.
 Either feature can be enabled or disabled independently of the other in Butler's config file.

 ## How it works

 Butler uses a templating engine called [Handlebars](https://handlebarsjs.com/guide/).
-It is used when sending all kinds of alert emails supported by Butler.
+It is used when Butler sense alert emails.

-Slack, MS Teams and MQTT messages are currently not using the templating engine - this is however likely to change in coming Butler versions.
-Feel free to [add (or +1) a request on GitHub](https://github.com/ptarmiganlabs/butler/issues) if this is of interest to you!
+The high-level system overview below shows how email (and other alert types) are sent by Butler:

 ![Butler high level system overview](/img/butler-log4net-appenders-1.png "Butler high level system overview")